 009: Actor Jessica Flemming rides the waves of overlapping projects and deep reflection

 How do we measure individual growth and advancement as theatre artists?
 Can we contribute to a local theatre scene?
 What life lessons are learned thru improvisation?
-Enjoy…… Read more “009: Actor Jessica Flemming rides the waves of overlapping projects and deep reflection”
+Enjoy this wide-ranging conversation with Jessica Flemming, as we touch on those questions, explore the balance of overlapping projects, and get the scoop on LAKE PLACID, an improvised play …